lmurtinho/RatioGreedyClustering/README.md

 ## Testing

 The test file `main_test.c` tests all three algorithms on a single data set for 29 different numbers of clusters (from 2 to 2000).
-Run from command line as `./test dname n_rows n_cols`:
+Compile as `cc -o test main_test.c` and run from command line as `./test dname n_rows n_cols`:
 - `dname`: filename of the csv file with the data set on which the function will be tested (without the `.csv` extension)
 - `n_rows`: the humber of rows in the csv file
 - `n_cols`: the number of cols in the csv file